damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 [Another text][another-identifier] will do the same.
 Hover the mouse over it to see the title.

-[Link] will do the same as well.
+[This link] will do the same as well.
+It works as the identifier itself.

-<https://example.com> works too, best for explicit links.
+<https://example.com> works too.
+Must be used for explicit links.

 ... (page content) ...